SuboptimalEng/slime-sim-webgpu/README.md

 # 🐌 Slime Sim WebGPU

 This repository contains the code for my physarum slime mold simulation.
 It's essentially a recreation of Sebastian Lague's slime mold project (albiet with fewer features).
 I made it to learn more about the WebGPU API.
-Running it locally is super easy thanks to the JavaScript ecosystem.

 ```
 git clone https://github.com/SuboptimalEng/slime-sim-webgpu.git